Breaking up is hard to do. What happens to your SMSF when you divorce?

 How to stop the nightmare

-Written by Adjunct Professor, Dr Brett Davies and Maddie Mulholland, UWA LLB, BCom Student.
+Written by Adj Professor, Dr Brett Davies and Maddie Mulholland, UWA LLB, BCom Student.

 For more information telephone us.

 Adj Professor, Dr Brett Davies, CTA, AIAMA, BJuris, LLB, Dip Ed, BArts(Hons), LLM, MBA, SJD